ACanalejo/politicalculture_unilu2025/README.md

 Please refer to the [Guidelines on How to Do Research of the Department of Political Science](https://www.unilu.ch/fileadmin/fakultaeten/ksf/institute/polsem/Dok/Guidelines_POLSEM___2023___Deutsch.pdf) for more details.

-**Students are strongly encouraged to develop their research proposal assignment for their pro-seminar paper.**
+**Students are strongly encouraged to develop their research proposal assignment for their seminar paper.**

 ## Office Hours